 - Monitoring financial health of trials.

 PIs that wish to pursue a clinical trial through the CWHR should complete the Clinical Trial Support Request Form.
-You will be contacted within three business days by the CWHR Pre-Award Manager to schedule a brief meeting to answer any questions, discuss the process, and clarify roles.
+You will be contacted within three business days by the CWHR Clinical Trial Manager to schedule a brief meeting to answer any questions, discuss the process, and clarify roles.
 CWHR will also supply a checklist to help evaluate whether or not a sponsor, and their clinical trial, are a good fit for the PI.

 Clinical Trail processing is completed electronically via the Clinical Research Management System (CRMS).
 All numbers in brackets correspond to an action on the timeline.
 Colored circles refer to key players at each step.

 The decision to pursue an industry-sponsored research trial may be either PI or sponsor initiated.
 Either before or after the PI decides whether they would like to work with a sponsor, they may reach out to CWHR via the Clinical Trial Support Request Form.
 The Center can provide guidance based on experience and offer some considerations.

 If the PI ultimately decides that the project is one they would like to pursue, they should notify the sponsor.

 At that time the sponsor will obtain some basic information.